Azure/FTALive-Sessions/content/DataAnalytics/End-to-End Pipeline Flow/splitofdata1.md

 ### 3) Modern Data Warehouse

 A conventional data warehousing (OLAP systems) solution typically involves copying data from transactional data stores into a relational database with a schema that's optimized for querying and building multidimensional models.
 A modern data warehouse also lets you ingest data from multiple sources of different types, including structured, semi-structured, unstructured and/or streaming data with capabilities like scalability and in-built dashboards.
-Before storing data is cleansed **(ETL- Extract, Transform, and Load)** to reduce the overhead of space and compute for processing this data when called.This can handle more than 24TB to 1PB of data.
+Before storing data is cleansed **(ETL- Extract, Transform, and Load)** to reduce the overhead of space and compute for processing this data when called.This can handle up to 1PB of data.

 #### When to use Data Warehouse solution